 Study Abroad Options in Pre-Health Fields

-The University of Kansas Office of Study Abroad offers a variety of semester and year-long exchanges for students studying biology, chemistry, psychology, and engineering.
+The University of Kansas Study Abroad & Global Engagement offers a variety of semester and year-long exchanges for students studying biology, chemistry, psychology, and engineering.
 Popular options include the United Kingdom, Ireland, Australia, Hong Kong, and New Zealand.

 For students studying Spanish, UCR is a wonderful opportunity to improve Spanish fluency and take courses in a variety of subjects abroad.
 Students live with local host families and enroll directly in classes with locals taught in Spanish.
 Subjects include biology, chemistry, psychology, and healthcare.
 Volunteer opportunities are available.

 This KU sponsored, faculty-led summer program focuses on Sweden’s system of comprehensive and publicly-funded healthcare and social services.
 A professor will guide the group, provide background lectures, lead discussions, and answer questions.
 The program includes visits to healthcare facilities and lectures from local healthcare professionals.

 The School for International Training offers global health summer and semester programs focused on research and service around the world.
 Options include Traditional Medicine and Healthcare Systems in Madagascar, Traditional Medicine and Healthcare Practices in India, and Community Health and Traditional Chinese Medicine in China.
 In addition, students may be interested in the public health programs in Argentina, Brazil, Chile, Jordan, and South Africa.

 DIS offers semester and summer programs in Copenhagen and Stockholm.
 Disciplines include biomedicine, biotechnology, child development, family studies, gender studies, human development, neuroscience, pre-medicine, health science, psychology, and public health.